mchmarny/custom-cloud-workstation-image/README.md

 # custom-cloud-workstation-image

-Custom Google Cloud Workstations image pipeline with automatic image build and Cloud Workstations configuration update.
+Cloud Workstations provides number of [pre-configured base images](https://cloud.google.com/workstations/docs/customize-container-images) that include most of the common tools.
+You can extend these base images, or you can crete a custom image that has the minimal configuration for your specific use-case, and nothing else.

-Add your own tools (see [Dockerfile](./Dockerfile) for examples), or provide your own configuration options for new users (see [setup](assets/setup) for examples of VS Code default settings and git configuration).
+This custom Cloud Workstations pipeline image creates an image optimized for [Go](https://go.dev/) development in [VS Code](https://github.com/microsoft/vscode), with automatic Cloud Workstations configuration update.
+You can add your own tools in [Dockerfile](./Dockerfile), or provide additional user-specific options for new users in [setup](assets/setup) for things like VS Code default settings and git configuration.

-This pipeline will build new image and update your workstation with that image:
+This pipeline includes new image build and workstation configuration update with that image:

 * On new git (version) tag, see [updates](#updates)
 * On daily schedule, see [schedule](#schedule)